skx/pam_pwnd/README.md

 The development of this module was sponsored by three individuals who made charitable donations.
 (Anonymous primarily because I didn't ask for permission to name them publicly.)

-If you wish to "sponsor this" software, and be listed here, just [email me](https://steve.kemp.fi/) a reciept of your donation.
+If you wish to "sponsor this" software, and be listed here, just [email me](https://steve.kemp.fi/) a receipt of your donation.
 I support the [RNLI](https://en.wikipedia.org/wiki/Royal_National_Lifeboat_Institution), but feel free to pick whatever charity you wish.

 The code is released under the [BSD-license](LICENSE) so you can fork it, improve it, use it, and enjoy it!
 Feel free to report bugs, or feature-suggestions on the [issue-page](https://github.com/skx/pam_pwnd/issues).